KonduitAI/konduit-serving/ADRs/0001-Extend_vertx_launcher_for_CLI.md

 ## Consequences

 ### Advantages
-- Properly defined exit codes that we can use for log messages
+- Properly defined exit codes that we will use for log messages
-- CLI will be implemented in java so we can test is more easily than the python tests for which we have to first have an uber-jar.
+- CLI will be implemented in java, so tests are more easily written as compared to the python CLI tests for which an uber-jar is required.
 - Can list processes easily (through the vert.x launcher `list` command).
-- Ability to start and stop vert.x server by name.
+- Ability to start and stop vert.x server by name/ID.
 - Easy CLI lifecycle management.
 - Already documented base commands.
-- We can get rid of our python CLI maintenance.
+- Getting rid of python CLI maintenance.
 - Ability for a verticle to join a clustered event-bus without many changes in the CLI.
 - The default CLI contains option for both deployment and vert.x object initialization.

 ### Disadvantages
 - Code refactoring.

+## Discussion

+### 01. How would running KS from Python work?

+Making sure that we can detect konduit-serving Jar file based on environment variables (currently `KONDUIT_JAR_PATH`) or a default path and if it's not available we'll download it.
+After that making sure the version corresponding to the python package is the one that's downloaded.
+After the jar file is in place, all the commands from the python CLI (for starting, stopping, listing servers) will be passed on to the java version of the CLI.
+Even the --help command will be written in java.
+This way there's no maintenance of multiple CLIs since all the commands are channeled to just one CLI.
+If there's a new update needed within the CLI, only the Java version will be extended.

+### 02. How does "--instances 3" work in practice?

+Vertx handles this internally. `--instances` option is internal to vert.x.
+It can run multiple verticles on the same port and runs them in the same java process.
+It distributes them between multiple threads.
+There's a small repo [here](https://github.com/ShamsUlAzeem/VertxMetricsDemonstrator/blob/master/src/main/java/tests/shamsulazeem/VerticleMetricsDemonstrator.java) that demonstrate how it performs.
+This is not exactly running on multiple nodes.
+It's just a way to utilize multiple CPU threads.